Thymester/System-Resource-Monitor/README.md

 - Thymester/Tyler

-## Acknowledgments

-- Mention any libraries, tutorials, or resources used in developing the application.
-- Give credit to any individuals or organizations that inspired or supported the project.

 ## Disclaimer

 This application is provided as-is without any warranty.
 The authors and contributors are not responsible for any damage or loss caused by the use of this software.